Toff-cowan/UMCS-Club-Website/README.md

     - Requirements
     - Folder structure
     - Tech stack
     - Any issues you ran into an how you resolved the issue.
+    - why you used a specific function, whether built or from a own discretion.
     - Keep instructions beginner-friendly.
     - AI tools utilized to complete or witin the project.